OpenResourceManager/core/re-write-log.md

 * Using Entrust for `User` permissions.
 * The `User` model is now used for authenticating with the API with JWT.
 * Independent models like (`ssn`, `birth_date`, & `password`) have been removed.
 They are now classified properties of the `Account` model.
 Only `User` accounts authenticated with JWT with proper entrust permissions can see them.
+* API rate limiting through laravel's built in middleware.
+This will prevent one client from hogging resources on the API.

 ### Logistical
 * `User` model is now `Account` model.